scrage/doom_maps/README.md

 </p>

 <p>
-The second map focuses on a main arena, and exploration and cautious gameplay are rewarded again.
+The second map focuses on a main arena, and exploration and cautious gameplay are rewarded again. <br />
+When you enter the amphitheatre, buckle up, because the dance starts!
 </p>

 ---